 5 Things to Do When You Can't Pay Your Bills

 There are many signs that you need to earn more money but not being able to cover your basic monthly expenses is a huge red flag.
-It's important that you take action as soon as possible to turn the situation around as quickly as possible.
+It's important that you take action as soon as possible to turn the situation around.

 Since most of your monthly income is likely going toward housing expenses, you can also look for ways to save on rent.